arda92a/SOM-Scratch-Based-Implementation/README.md

 3. **`som_scratch.py`**:
    - Contains the implementation of the `SOM` class, which defines the core functionality of the Self-Organizing Map.
+   - Also includes the `TestSOM` class for testing the methods and functionality of the `SOM` class.

 4. **`test_som_code.py`**:
-   - Includes the `TestSOM` class for testing the methods and functionality of the `SOM` class.
+   - A script to run all tests for the `SOM` class using the `TestSOM` class from `som_scratch.py`.

 ---